-Respondents also referred to other characteristics such as:

-- a) collective investments in transferable securities (UCITS) such as SICAV (Investment Company with Variable Capital); - b) real estate funds; - c) investment funds; - d) debt instruments with equity-type features that fail the SPPI test; and - e) instruments that put the holder of the instrument in the same economic position as a holder of an equity instrument and thus expose the holder to equity-type risk.
-This comprises, among others, units of funds and other instruments that meet the puttable exception in IAS 32.

-A few respondents suggested to define an equity-type instrument, an approach similar to the contractually linked instruments approach under IFRS 9 should apply.
+- 72 Respondents also referred to other characteristics such as: - a) collective investments in transferable securities (UCITS) such as BEVEK'/'SICAV; - b) real estate funds; - c) investment funds; - d) debt instruments with equity-like features that fail the SPPI test; and - e) instruments that put the holder of the instrument in the same economic position as a holder of an equity instrument and thus expose the holder to equity-type risk.
+This understanding, among others, comprises units of funds and other instruments that meet the puttable exception in IAS 32. - A few respondents suggested ways of defining equity type instruments: - a) to define an equity-type instrument, an approach similar to the contractually linked instruments approach under IFRS 9 should apply.
 Under such an approach, it would be necessary to look through the underlying pools of assets held by the fund to determine the characteristics of the pool.
 The underlying pool could include one or more of the following instruments: equity instruments or equity-type instruments, instruments that reduce the cash flow variability, cash or cash instrument used to meet liquidity constraints.
-If the characteristics are met, then the fund would be treated as an equity-type instrument and the adequate accounting treatment would apply depending on the business model retained.
+If the characteristics are met, then the fund would be treated as an equity-type instrument and the adequate accounting treatment would apply depending on the business model retained; and b) to determine whether the unit of a fund qualifies as equity-type instrument, an "equity-type test" similar to the SPPI test applicable to Contractually Linked Instruments could be introduced.